corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 This guide assumes that the Cluster Administrator assigned to upgrade Corda has full administrator access to these prerequisites.
 {{< /note >}}

 Developers, including customer CorDapp developers, or those trialing Corda, can use the R3-provided [Corda Helm chart]({{< relref "../deploying/_index.md#download-the-corda-helm-chart" >}}) which installs these prerequisites.
-The Corda Helm chart can also configure Corda so it can reach these prerequisites, allowing a quick and convenient installation of Corda 5.
+The Corda Helm chart can also configure Corda, so it can reach these prerequisites, allowing a quick and convenient installation of Corda 5.

 Customers in production are not expected to follow this path, and generally use managed services for these prerequisites.
 There are likely to be significant privilege restrictions in terms of who can administer these services.
 This guide cannot provide instructions on how to gain administrator access to customer-managed or self-hosted services.

+### Downloads

+Install PostgreSQL interface (`psql`) and Kubernetes command line tool (`kubectl`) on your local machine.

 ### Kafka Access